jakeat555/math4610/SoftwareManual/upperTriangle.md

     g++ -o upperTriangle upperTriangle.cpp

-**Description/Purpose:** This method analyzes a square diagonal matrix (entries below the main diagonal are zero) and finds the solution that, when matrix multiplied, produces a targeted vector.
+**Description/Purpose:** This method analyzes a square upper triangle matrix (entries below the main diagonal are zero) and finds the solution that, when matrix multiplied, produces a targeted vector.

 **Input:** This method needs a `(nxn)` matrix `A` and a vector to solve for `b` (of length `n`).